simran-kaur5/Stayora/readme.md

 * Search listings
 * AI-assisted natural language listing search
 * AI-based extraction of search preferences such as location, category, and price
+* AI-based review sentiment analysis
+* Automatic classification of reviews as positive or negative
+* Sentiment confidence storage for reviews
+* Filter reviews by sentiment
 * View listing details
 * Interactive Mapbox maps
 * Add and delete reviews